Administration Team

 Project Coordinator (Operations Team)

-I joined the NIHR Sheffield Clinical Research Facility (CRF) as Project Coordinator at the beginning of 2020 having spent the previous 5 and a half years working in the STH Clinical Research and Innovation Office (CRIO) in a variety of roles.
-As Project Coordinator I lead on Patient and Public Involvement and Experience (PPIE) initiatives and am the primary contact for collating and disseminating information about publications.
+I joined the NIHR Sheffield Clinical Research Facility (CRF) as a Project Coordinator at the beginning of 2020, having spent the previous 5 and a half years working in the STH Clinical Research and Innovation Office (CRIO) in a variety of roles.
+As Project Coordinator, I lead on communications initiatives and I am the primary contact for collating and disseminating information about publications.
 This is vital to understanding the outcomes and output of the research that we have supported.
-My role is to work closely with the Operations Manager and the rest of the Operations team to ensure that the processes and procedures underpinning the activity of the clinical team are in place.
-This includes initiatives around Data management, quality assurance and PPIE.
+My role is to work closely with the Operations Manager and the rest of the Operations Team to ensure that the processes and procedures underpinning the activity of the clinical team are in place.
+This includes initiatives around data management, quality assurance (QA), patient and public involvement and engagement (PPIE) and equality, diversity and inclusion (EDI).

-Over the last 12 months I have been heavily involved in the operational side of the vaccination work established in response to the COVID-19 pandemic and have really enjoyed being part of this team and what was achieved.
-I particularly like the variety of the role and am proud of the small role I have played in COVID research over the course of the pandemic, and the fabulous CRF team that I work with.
+I was heavily involved in the operational side of the vaccination work established in response to the COVID-19 pandemic and really enjoyed being part of this team and what was achieved.
+I particularly enjoy the variety of my role and the supportive CRF team that I work with, and I am proud of the small role I played in COVID-19 research over the course of the pandemic.

 Rachel Whelpton